12 Wonder Benefits Of Eating Onion For Skin, Hair And Health

 10. The average American eats about 9 kg of onion every year.

-11. To avoid the bad breath of onion, chew the citrus fruits peel or rinse your mouth with lemon water.
+11. To avoid the foul breath of onion, chew the citrus fruit peel or rinse your mouth with lemon water.

 Side effects of onion

-• One shouldn’t eat in excess as it may cause gas and bloat.
+• One shouldn’t overeat as it may cause gas and bloat.

 • Some people also experience allergies.